 On the Festival of Purim, the following traditions are observed: 1) A public reading of the story of Esther (the "Meghilla") from a scroll, 2) Sending minimally two prepared items of food to at least one friend, 3) Giving charity to two or more poor persons, 4) Having a festive meal, 5) Finally, there are additions to the daily prayers.

-Finally, here is a link to a recording (with translation and illustrations) of the entire book of Esther, here also with the accompanying berakhot (blessings) that are said before and after the reading:
+Here is a recording (with translation and illustrations) of the book of Esther, with the accompanying berakhot (blessings) that are said before and after the reading: